OpenGene/fastp/README.md

 By default, fastp uses 1/20 reads for sequence counting, and you can change this settings by specifying `-P` or `--overrepresentation_sampling` option.
 For example, if you set `-P 100`, only 1/100 reads will be used for counting, and if you set `-P 1`, all reads will be used but it will be extremely slow.
 The default value 20 is a balance of speed and accuracy.

 `fastp` not only gives the counts of overrepresented sequence, but also gives the information that how they distribute over cycles.
 A figure is provided for each detected overrepresented sequence, from which you can know where this sequence is mostly found.

+# merge paired-end reads
+For paired-end (PE) input, fastp supports stiching them by specifying the `-m/--merge` option.
+In this `merging` mode, the output will be a single file.

+In the output file, a tag will `merged_xxx_yyy` be added to the read name to indicate that how many base pairs are from read1 and read2 respectively.
+For example, `
+@NB551106:9:H5Y5GBGX2:1:22306:18653:13119 1:N:0:GATCAG merged_150_15`
+means that 150bp are from read1, and 15bp are from read2. fastp prefers the bases in since they usually have higher quality than read2.

+For the pairs of reads that cannot be merged successfully, they will be both included in the output by default.
+But you can specify the `--chastity` option to discard the unmerged reads.

+Same as the [base correction feature](#base-correction-for-pe-data), this function is also based on overlapping detection, which has adjustable parameters `overlap_len_require (default 30)` and `overlap_diff_limit (default 5)`.

 # all options
 ```shell